Koha-Community/kohadocs/source/tools.rst

          -  *Get there:*\ Staff Client > Patron Record >
             :ref:`Notices`

+-  DISCHARGE

+  -  This notice is used to generate a PDF to document a successful discharge request

+  -  The PDF can either be downloaded by the patron from their patron account or from the staff interface when discharging a patron

+  -  The discharge feature is controlled by the :ref:`useDischarge` system preference.

 -  DUE

    -  This notice is sent as the 'Item due' for an item is due